-• Reasons for and objectives of the proposal
+Reasons for and objectives of the proposal

-This proposal concerns the Council's approval of the Commission decision establishing the position to be taken by the Member States as regards matters falling under the Euratom Treaty, in the Energy Charter Conference in connection with the envisaged adoption of proposed amendments to the Energy Charter Treaty and the approval of (i) proposed modifications and changes to the Annexes to the Energy Charter Treaty, (ii) proposed changes to Understandings, Declarations and Decisions, and (iii) a decision regarding the entry into force and provisional application of amendments to the Energy Charter Treaty and changes/modifications to its Annexes.
+This proposal concerns the decision on the position to be taken by the Member States in the Energy Charter Conference in connection with the envisaged adoption of proposed amendments to the Energy Charter Treaty and the approval of (i) proposed modifications and changes to the Annexes to the Energy Charter Treaty, (ii) proposed changes to Understandings, Declarations and Decisions, and (iii) a decision regarding the entry into force and provisional application of amendments to the Energy Charter Treaty and changes/modifications to its Annexes.
 The adoption of the amendments to the Energy Charter Treaty and the additional approvals are to be passed simultaneously by the Energy Charter Conference.